 In case the applicant cannot be interviewed due to being unfit to be heard, the NDGAP may decide not to carry out a personal interview.
 If in doubt about the asylum seeker’s fitness, the determining authority will seek the opinion of a doctor or psychologist.
 If the doctor confirms this, the asylum applicant can be given an opportunity to make a written statement or the applicant’s family members can be interviewed.[7]

-If the NDGAP has already obtained information about the fact that the asylum seeker is a victim of torture or trauma, the asylum seeker is interviewed by a specifically trained case officer.
+If the NDGAP has already obtained information about the fact that the asylum seeker is a survivor of ill-treatment or displays signs of trauma, the asylum seeker is interviewed by a specifically trained case officer.
 However, since there is no formal mechanism to identify these asylum seekers, there is a risk that such an applicant is heard by a case officer who is not appropriately trained.
 If the applicant does not feel fit to be interviewed, the interview can be postponed, although the NDGAP can reject a request for postponement, if the postponement would prevent the NDGAP from taking its decision within the procedural deadline foreseen in the law.
-These requests are generally accepted in practice.
-The NDGAP can also give permission for a family member or a psychologist to be present at the hearing, which has happened in the past.
+Still, these requests are generally accepted in practice.
+The NDGAP can also give permission for a family member or a psychologist to be present at the hearing, which has happened in the past.[8]

 Amendments that entered into force on 1 January 2018 describe detailed procedural safeguards for interviewing children.
 These include the requirement for the asylum authority to conduct the asylum interview in an understandable manner and by taking into account the age, maturity, and the cultural and gender particularities of the child.
 This includes a child-friendly interview room for children below the age of 14.
 Any subsequent interview needs to be conducted by the same case officer in case the child needs to be heard.
 Finally, case officers interviewing children must possess the necessary knowledge on interviewing children.[10]